ccztux/check_pve/README.md

 ### MISC
-This modes are not checks but helpers.
+Unlike regular checks, these modes are designed to assist by providing supporting functionality.

 #### List nodes
 Show all nodes.